How To Create A Backyard Bird Sanctuary

 What to Include in a Bird Habitat

-Birds are fun to watch, but they bring much more than entertainment to the garden.
-Many types of birds are responsible for dispersing seeds of various plants, ensuring propagation of the species.
 Some bird species also help to carry pollen from one flower to another.
-Birds can also create a mess in their riotous gluttony to get at your berries, and sometimes they take more than their fair share, but all in all they do more good than harm.
+Birds can also create a mess in their riotous gluttony to get at your berries, and sometimes they take more than their fair share, but overall, they do more good than harm.

-If you wish to entice more bird species into the garden you will need to provide three things.
+If you want to entice more bird species into the garden you will need to provide three things.
 Birds need food, water and shelter, and by creating a backyard bird habitat you are providing these needs for your feathered friends.

 How to Create Bird Habitat